Looking for ideas of places to travel without having to quarantine on return to the UK?

 Where can I go right now on holiday?

-The list keeps changing (and we almost got caught short on a recent trip to Spain), so bear this in mind.
+The list keeps changing (and we almost got caught short on a recent trip to Spain in July 2020 and was nervous for a few days while we were in Greece in August), so bear this in mind.
 I thought that travel advice was valid for ‘3 weeks’ but as things change in other countries, this will too.
 Is last minute best?
 Who knows….
 I think we need to accept that the privilege of travelling may be revoked at any minute and live with this.

 To keep things simple, I kept this list tight: EU only for simplicity (with one exception: Turkey) and also because if something happens, you can hire a car and drive back to the UK if something happens to flights.

 I have collated a list of places I have visited in the past and have reviewed in the blog, so you have a bit of extra information.